magento/devdocs/guides/v2.0/javascript-dev-guide/ui_components_js.md

  - The available configuration options and methods for components of a certain type, defined in the `defaults` section of the component's .js file.

- - The actual configuration and structure of a particular component, specified in the component's .xml configuration, in the scope of the `<argument></argument>` node.
+ - The actual configuration and structure of a particular component, specified in the component's `.xml` configuration, in the scope of the `<argument></argument>` node.
 The configuration file also extends properties, configures template and component file.

+<p class="q">What is meant by "configure template and component file"? it's clear about the template, but not about the file.
+The phrase is taken from your internal doc</p>

-All these properties, options, and methods are available in a components' templates.
+All these properties, options, and methods are available in components' templates.

 ## Basic UI components' properties {#main_properties}
 The most important client-side properties of a UI component are the following:

- - `component`: the path to the component's .js file in terms of RequireJS.
+ - `component`: the path to the component's `.js` file in terms of RequireJS.

 Example:
-The .js file of the bookmark component is [app/code/Magento/Ui/view/base/web/js/grid/controls/bookmarks/bookmarks.js]({{site.mage2000url}}app/code/Magento/Ui/view/base/web/js/grid/controls/bookmarks/bookmarks.js)
+The `.js` file of the bookmark component is [app/code/Magento/Ui/view/base/web/js/grid/controls/bookmarks/bookmarks.js]({{site.mage2000url}}app/code/Magento/Ui/view/base/web/js/grid/controls/bookmarks/bookmarks.js)

-So the `component` property  is set in the .xml configuration like following:
+So the `component` property  is set in the `.xml` configuration file like following:

 {% highlight xml%}
 <argument name="data" xsi:type="array">
         <item name="component" xsi:type="string">Magento_Ui/js/grid/controls/bookmarks/bookmarks</item>